 Teach your Child about their Feelings

-During healthy and normal development kids learn emotional regulation.
+During healthy and normal development, kids learn emotional regulation.
 They learn how to identify and tolerate painful emotions and they learn how to cope with them.
-Bipolar teens are often overwhelmed by the intensity of their emotions and are at a complete disadvantage to handle them.
-Parents must create a dialog with their child about what is happening with their emotions.
-Depending on the severity, duration and age of onset, a 15 year old may need to be treated like a three-year-old.
-A parent needs to teach them about what they are feeling because they don't know.
+Bipolar teens are often overwhelmed by the intensity of their emotions and are at a complete disadvantage when it comes to trying to handle them.
+Parents must create a dialog with their child about what is happening with his or her emotions.
+Depending on the severity, duration and age of onset, a 15 year old may need to be treated like a three-year-old when it comes to understanding and managing their emotions.
+A parent needs to teach them about what they are feeling because the reality of the situation is that they themselves don't know.
 Parents often must read cues about how their child is feeling until they can do it themselves.
 Bipolar teens may not have the infrastructure necessary to regulate their emotions and so parents must create it for them with a lot of patience and repetition.

 Visit a page for helpful parenting techniques for anger in bipolar children

 Check out our online facebook support community for parents of kids with mood disorder.

 Search my site with google custom search!

 Schedule and appointment below.